 Thimbleberry bears clusters of large, white flowers followed by Raspberry-like, delectably sweet, red berries.
-Native Americans ate the fruit fresh and also dried it and mixed it with other berries.
-This attractive small shrub has very large and soft, maple-leaf shaped foliage.
+The fruits can be eaten fresh and also dried and mixed with other berries.
+This attractive small shrub has very large and soft, maple leaf shaped foliage.

 Latin Name: Rubus parviflorus

 Site and Soil: Thimbleberry likes 1/2 day to full sun and well-drained soil.

 Hardiness: This berry is hardy to minus 30°F.